 Master’s degree with thesis.
-Each student’s Program of Work must include at least twenty-one semester hours of graduate courses, including at most six hours of thesis courses.
+Each student’s Program of Work must include at least 21 semester hours of graduate courses, including at most six hours of thesis courses.
 Course 698A (research project) should precede course 698B (writing period); 698A may not be repeated for credit.
 Both 698A and 698B must be taken on the credit/no credit basis.
-The student must register for 698B the semester he or she intends to graduate.
+Students must register for 698B the semester they intend to graduate.
 In the event that a student completes and submits their Master's thesis while enrolled in 698A, the student will be allowed to add 698B in the same semester in order to graduate.
 The thesis cannot be accepted before the semester in which the student applies for graduation.

 Master’s degree with report.
-Each student’s Program of Work must include at least twenty-four hours of graduate courses, including at most three hours of the report course.
-The student must register for the master's report course on the credit/no credit basis during the semester that he or she files for graduation.
+Each student’s Program of Work must include at least 24 hours of graduate courses, including at most three hours of the report course.
+Students must register for the master's report course on the credit/no credit basis during the semester that they file for graduation.

 Master's degree with recital: Some students seeking the Master of Music complete a recital rather than a thesis.
 The student completes the two-semester course Music 698RA and 698RB, Master’s Recital, rather than a thesis course.
 The recital is prepared under the direction of a supervisor, who is chair of the supervising committee, and graded by faculty members from the student’s performance area.
 All other policies affecting the master’s degree with thesis apply to the master’s degree with recital.

 Master’s degree without thesis, report, or recital.
-Each student’s Program of Work must include at least twenty-four semester hours of graduate courses.
+Each student’s Program of Work must include at least 24 semester hours of graduate courses.
 Students must be registered the semester they apply to graduate.